EUROPEAN COURT OF HUMAN RIGHTS

 Delivers the following judgment, which was adopted on the last-mentioned date:

-4. The application was allocated to the Third Section of the Court (Rule 52 § 1 of the Rules of Court).
-Within that Section, the Chamber that would consider the case (Article 27 § 1 of the Convention) was constituted as provided in Rule 26 § 1.
+5. The application was allocated to the Fourth Section of the Court (Rule 52 § 1 of the Rules of Court).

 I. THE CIRCUMSTANCES OF THE CASE